humlab-speech/visible-speech-deployment/README.md

-# Humlab Speech Cluster
+# Humlab Speech Deployment

 This is a cluster of docker containers running the Humlab Speech services.

 Included services:
-* Edge router (Apache + Shibboleth) - Serves the main portal page and handles authentication as well as integration towards Gitlab
+* Edge router (Apache + Shibboleth) - Serves the main portal page, handles authentication towards Keycloak and integration with Gitlab API

 * Gitlab